 This is the area named ‘The Western Front’.
 The difficult terrain kept the cavalry from using the area for horse mounted attacks.
 Calvary was ineffective so those troops became infantry.
 This firing position overlooks the area where the soldiers would try to attack as infantry.
 Unsuccessfully.
 I got to walk over this little bridge.
 The Modoc had to jump over.
 It’s around 6 feet deep here.
 All these ravines are good hiding places for Indian soldiers.
 That’s called Mt.
 Dome.

 Yeah, the brave would slither down that hole.
 I’d get stuck.
-Another of the rock walls the army built after the Modoc had surrendered.
-They were worried that if the Modoc escaped again and came back here, it would take months to extricate them.
+Another of the rock walls the army built and posted sentries to after the Modoc had surrendered.
+They were worried that if the Modoc escaped again and came back to the stronghold, it would take several more months to extricate them.

 Here’s where the army camped.
 Not very comfortable.

-That juniper tree is right inside what was at one time a building put up by the Army during its bivouac here.
+That juniper tree in the picture below is right inside what was at one time a building put up by the Army during its bivouac here.
 It’s not looking very healthy at the moment.
 I think it died.
 But it likely lived over 100 years.
 One of the Modoc redoubts up on the top of the hill.

 And that was the end of the trip through Capt’n Jack’s Stronghold.
-Very interesting.
+Very interesting history lesson.
 Glad I came for a visit and very happy it was empty of people.
 Good timing on my part.
 Most crazy tourists come in July or August.

 Time to head back to Merrill.
 I’d passed this harvester a couple times before.
 This time stopped to take a few pics.It took 6 people to directly operate the machine.
 And than a bunch more to haul product.